 Below Image is shot on the Older Asus Zenfone Max Without Flash in same light conditions – Read review and check more images here

-There is a single speaker at the back of the smartphone which offers average sound output and it gets dampened if the smartphone is lying flat.
-Though there is an interesting feature Asus has added to enhance sound.
-You can enable an outdoor mode when you want a higher volume from speaker.
+There is a single speaker at the back of the smartphone that offers average sound output, and it gets muffled if the smartphone is lying flat.
+However, there is an exciting feature Asus has added to enhance the sound.
+You can enable the outdoor mode when you want a higher volume from the speaker.

-There is a 3.5 MM headphone jack at the top of the smartphone.
-The earphones offer decent sound though nothing exceptional.
-There is also an Audio Wizard which can help you enable different sound presets like vocal, music , movies etc to enhance experience.
+Also, there is a 3.5 MM headphone jack at the top of the smartphone.
+The earphones offer decent sound, although nothing exceptional.

-Finger print scanner is not fastest in speed but is neither a slouch.
-The fingerprint scanner is touch type and you don’t need to press it to get the device unlocked.
-Only placing the finger on it does the job.
+The fingerprint scanner is not the fastest but is neither a slouch.
+The fingerprint scanner is touch type, and you don’t need to press it to get the device unlocked.
+Only placing the finger on it, does the job.

-The Zenfone 3 Max comes with reverse charging support and it can charge your second smartphone or smartwatch if needed.
+Noticiably, the Zenfone 3 Max comes with reverse charging support, and it can charge your second smartphone or smartwatch if needed.

 Concluding Thoughts – Review Asus Zenfone 3 Max (ZC520TL) – Camera Gaming UX

-Major Cons – The Zenfone 3 Max only major flaw is it’s under powered processor and a bit sluggish UI.
-Weak processor though helps to increase the battery life, but at the same time we would have liked a more powerful Soc.
-Surprisingly, it was able to run Asphalt 8 and and Modern Combat 5 with ease.
-The most demanding Android Games can be played on medium settings.
+The Zenfone 3 Max’s only major flaw is its underpowered processor and a bit sluggish UI.
+The weak processor helps to increase the battery life, but at the same time, we would have liked a more powerful SOC.

-Share with me any thoughts in the comments below or in case you need some buying advice, would be glad to help.
+Share with me any thoughts in the comments below.
+Or in case you need some buying advice, I would be glad to help.

 Also, Asus has recently launched the Asus Zenfone 3s Max you can read the review for Asus Zenfone 3s Max.